Skating Officials

 - Being a part of bouts: NSOs perform vital roles for bouts, and the Rose City Rollers have one of the best NSOs crews in the country.

-- Being a part of world-class derby every week: NSOs practice and train every Wednesday during Rose City league scrimmage, which means that you’ll be seeing home teams and travel team play against each other.
+- Being a part of world-class derby every week: NSOs practice and train every Wednesday and Saturday during Rose City league scrimmage, which means that you’ll be seeing home teams and travel team play against each other.

 - Learning about derby: Whether you’re a skater or a devoted fan, there’s no better way to learn the game and the rules of roller derby than being a part of the officials crew.